Sunrise from kanchenjunga

 How long do we walk each day?

-As a general rule, for Kanchenjunga Base Camp Trek, you will need to walk at least 5-7 hours each day.
-The duration of the trek depends on the pace of your walking.
+As a general rule, for the Kanchenjunga Base Camp Trek, you will need to walk at least 5-7 hours each day.
+The duration of the Trek depends on your walking pace.

-Kanchenjunga region is a restricted area that requires a Kanchenjunga Restricted Area Permit to be acquired.
-As a mandated rule, for Kanchenjunga trekking, you need to be in a group of at least 2 people.
-Additionally, you need to be accompanied by a licensed trekking guide for the purpose.
+Kanchenjunga region is a restricted area that requires a Kanchenjunga Restricted Area Permit.
+As a mandated rule, for the Kanchenjunga trekking, you need to be in a group of at least 2 people.
+Additionally, you need to be accompanied by a licensed trekking guide for this purpose.

 Is your company registered?

 Boundless Adventure is a full-fledged government-approved organization.
 It has been in operation for over 2 decades now.
-We have organized hundreds of treks up until today with a happy customer base.
-Please check our company information for the registration credentials of the company.
+We have organized hundreds of treks to date with a happy customer base.
+Please check our company information for the company's registration credentials.

-Yes, the Kanchenjunga trek is safe and secure provided you opt to trek with a genuine company with professional staff.
-If you are decently fit and mentally strong this trek can be successfully completed.
+Yes, the Kanchenjunga trek is safe and secure, provided you opt to trek with a genuine company with professional staff.
+If you are reasonably fit and mentally strong, you can complete this Trek.

 Both teahouse and camp trekking can be done for Kanchenjunga.
 As of now, there are many tea houses (Lodges) open in the area.
-You can choose for teahouse or camping tent as an accommodation option.
+You can choose either a teahouse or a camping tent as your accommodation.

 There are some different symptoms of altitude.
-You may experience Vomiting, diagenesis, fatigue, and discomfort while hiking.
-These are the main symptoms of the mountain sickness.
+You may experience Vomiting, diarrhea, fatigue, and discomfort while hiking.
+These are the main symptoms of mountain sickness.

 How can we book the Kanchenjunga trek?

-You can simply WhatsApp or give us a call for guidance with the booking process.
+You can WhatsApp or give us a call for guidance with the booking process.
 Our website is built with an automated booking system and online payment integration.
-Communicate with us and we will help you through.
+Communicate with us, and we will help you through.

 What is the Itinerary of the Kanchenjunga Trek?

-Your Kanchenjunga trek begins and ends in Kathmandu, the capital city of Nepal.
-You will first fly to Biratnagar and take a connecting flight from Biratnagar to Suketar in the Taplejung district.
+Your Kanchenjunga trek begins and ends in Kathmandu, Nepal's capital city.
+You will first fly to Biratnagar, then take a connecting flight to Suketar in the Taplejung district.

 Travellers‘ Feedback